 Moreover, the American College of Cardiology and the American Heart Association recommend measuring hepatic transaminase, fasting blood glucose, hemoglobin A1C, and uric acid levels before starting therapy with extremely high doses of niacin.

-Furthermore, if you take extremely high doses of niacin supplements, you should avoid alcohol.
-It seems to increase the risk of flushing.
+Furthermore, if you take high doses of niacin from supplements, you should avoid alcohol.
+Alcohol seems to increase the risk of flushing.
 Also, people who overconsume alcohol for years shouldn’t take high doses of niacin, as it may further damage their liver!

 Last, but not least, pregnant women shouldn’t take high dosages of niacin, without consulting their physician.
 High doses of niacin may harm the fetus.